Battle of Intramuros

 "Battle of Intramuros" may also refer to the several Battles fought over Manila.

-The Battle of Intramuros is the rivalry between three teams: the Colegio de San Juan de Letran Knights, Lyceum of the Philippines University Pirates, and Mapúa University Cardinals.
-All three representing universities are within walking distance from each other at Manila's Intramuros district.
+The Battle of Intramuros is the rivalry between the Colegio de San Juan de Letran Knights, Lyceum of the Philippines University Pirates, and Mapúa University Cardinals, all three representing universities within walking distance from each other at Manila's Intramuros district.
 The rivalry is played at the National Collegiate Athletic Association (Philippines).

-The rivalry is notable in which even though Letran performs better in league competition, they have never swept the elimination round meetings against their neighbors in recent years.
+The rivalry is notable for the fact that, even though Letran performs better in league competition, they have never swept the elimination round meetings against their neighbors in recent years.

-The Battle of Intramuros may also refer to the "original" rivalry between University of the Philippines (UP) and Ateneo de Manila in which first began on 1915 when UP and Ateneo played basketball games on Intramuros.
-Eventually the rivalry died down and was revived when both schools competed in the University Athletic Association of the Philippines and is now called the "Battle of Katipunan" from the avenue that connects Ateneo's new campus at Quezon City and UP, which transferred to Quezon City after the war.
+The Battle of Intramuros may also refer to the older rivalry between University of the Philippines Diliman (UP) and Ateneo de Manila, which first began on 1915 when UP and Ateneo played basketball games on Intramuros.
+Eventually, the rivalry died down and was revived when both schools competed in the University Athletic Association of the Philippines.
+It is now called the "Battle of Katipunan," named after the avenue that connects Ateneo's new campus at Quezon City and UP, which transferred to Quezon City after the war.